Attachmate Worldwide | Contact Us | NetIQ.com

 5. View the settings in the Reflection Settings section of the dialog box.
 These are the settings that you need to save.
 Write down the settings information; you will use this information to restore your Reflection installation.

 Note: This hidden feature does not hide the keyboard and mouse mappings as it hides all other non-registry settings.
-You do not need to record setting changes that begin with Keystroke: or Mousechord:; these settings are saved in your settings file.
+You do not need to record setting changes that begin with Keystroke: or Mousechord:; these settings are saved in your settings file..

 Restoring Registry Settings

-After you reinstall Reflection version 9.0 or higher, you must manually restore the settings information in the registry.
+After you reinstall Reflection, you must manually restore the settings information in the registry.
 Use the View Settings dialog box to restore the settings values.
-To open the View Settings dialog box, click View Settings on the Setup menu.
-Type the values that you recorded in Step 5 of the preceding section to restore your Reflection settings.

 Saving Reflection Secure Shell Settings